100% Free Information

 Sent by your insurance company to assess the damage, review your coverage, and recommend a settlement amount.

 The adjuster is not on your side.
-They work for the company that has to pay your claim.
 Be friendly.
 Be clear.
-But never sign anything without reading it first.
-Be present during the inspection so nothing gets missed or minimized.
+But never sign anything without reading it first and be present during the inspection so nothing gets missed or minimized.

 Smart Call: You can ask to be assigned a different adjuster if you feel yours is not treating you fairly.